-Trump, Now Acknowledging Russian Interference, Says It's Aimed At Helping Dems
+Trump, Now Acknowledging Russian Interference, Claims It's Aimed At Helping Dems

 Homeland Security Secretary Kirstjen Nielsen said at the Aspen Security Forum last week that she stood by her comments that she has no indication so far that "Russia is targeting the 2018 midterms at a scale or scope to match their activities in 2016."

-At the same time, she warned, Americans are now better prepared for an attack like the one that surged in 2016 and which has continued in other forms since then.
+At the same time, she warned, Americans are now better prepared for an attack like the one that surged in 2016 and has continued in other forms since then.
 So Nielsen said the nation still must be on guard for some new version and there is still time to run before Election Day.

 "It's July," she said.
 "We still have August, we still have September, we still have October.
 We have November.
-I think we should be absolutely prepared do assume that they will try to interfere in all 50 states."
+I think we should be absolutely prepared to assume that they will try to interfere in all 50 states."